vonderwoman/code-challenges/ml-engineer/README.md

 pip install -r requirements.txt
 ```

-Next, you will need a Google account to setup [default application credentials](https://cloud.google.com/docs/authentication/provide-credentials-adc#local-dev) locally:
+Next, you will need a Google account to setup [default application credentials](https://cloud.google.com/docs/authentication/provide-credentials-adc#local-dev) locally (without this, you will not be able to fetch data for the challenge):
 ```sh
 gcloud auth application-default login
 ```
-Without this step you will not be able to access our table in BigQuery.

 We also provide a helper function (`table_to_parquet`) in the `utils.py` to let you focus on the challenge.
 It fetches the entire table from BigQuery and saves it locally in parquet format.